Bird Global Inc. (BRDS) Shares Plummet Below 1-Year High

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BRDS starting from Ryan Philip Keebler, who purchase 50,000 shares at the price of $0.24 back on Mar 29.
-After this action, Ryan Philip Keebler now owns 250,000 shares of Bird Global Inc., valued at $12,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BRDS starting from VanderZanden Travis, who purchase 250,000 shares at the price of $0.11 back on May 17.
+After this action, VanderZanden Travis now owns 25,133,128 shares of Bird Global Inc., valued at $27,775 using the latest closing price.

 Stock Fundamentals for BRDS